duqtools/duqtools/docs/templates/template_submit.md

 !!! note

-    In addition, `submit` uses `status.status_file` to prevent re-submitting a running job.
+    In addition, `submit` uses `system.status_file` to prevent re-submitting a running job.

 ### Example